-Homer has three public elementary schools, one public charter school a middle school and a high school -- all part of the Kenai Peninsula Borough School District.
+Homer has three public elementary schools, one public charter school, a middle school and a high school -- all part of the Kenai Peninsula Borough School District.
 Two of the schools (McNeil Canyon and West Homer Elementary) earned the distinguished Alaska Blue Ribbon School designation for achieving superior standards of academic excellence.

-Parents also have the choice of two optional programs.
+Parents also have the choice of three optional programs.
 Flex is an alternative high school for students that want to move at their own pace or that are graduating in three years because they can work faster while at the same time achieving proficiency.
 Connections is the school district's supported homeschool program, giving families direct access to tutors, counselors, academic support materials and funds through the program's Homer office.
+K-6 Charter school at Fireweed Academy is another option.